 Medical Manuscript Submission Services | Bio-Medical Research experts

-5 Common Misconceptions About the P-Value
+5 Common Misconceptions About P-Values and What They Really Mean

 As we saw in our last post on the Top Ten Reasons Papers Get Rejected, errors in statistical analysis are among the most common grounds for rejection.
 Errors in the interpretation of the p-value, in particular, have long been acknowledged and unfortunately persist in scientific literature.
 In this article, we cover 5 of the most widespread misconceptions surrounding this statistical tool.